Lhcfl/Catodon-stpv/README.md

 *TBD*

 The installation guide is planned to be available with the first release.
 In the meantime, you can refer [INSTALL.md](INSTALL.md).

+# Contributions

+Thank you so much for your interest in helping Catodon.
+Please read our [code of conduct](CODE_OF_CONDUCT.md) before making any contributions to Catodon.

+People from around the world, of all backgrounds, genders, and experience levels are welcome and respected equally.

+Black lives matter.
+Trans rights are human rights.
+No nazi bullsh*t.